kumuluz/kumuluzee-samples/kumuluzee-oauth2-keycloak/README.md

 ## Usage

-The example uses maven to build and run the microservice.
+The example uses Maven to build and run the microservice.

-1. Build the sample using maven:
+1. Build the sample using Maven:

     ```bash
     $ cd kumuluzee-oauth2-keycloak